cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/setup/focus-area-period-feature.md

 ---
 title: Set up Focus Area periods for a Viva Glint survey
 description: Viva Glint admins can manage Focus Area periods directly from the platform.
-A Focus Area period is the timeframe (or window) from the time the Focus Area is created through when action taking should be completed.. ms.author: JudithWeiner
+A Focus Area period is the timeframe (or window) from Focus Area creation through expected action taking completion. ms.author: JudithWeiner
 author: JudyWeiner
 manager: MelissaBarry